Digital Nomad Exchange

 What is a typical expat home or apartment like in Japan?

 "A typical expat home or apartment in Japan is usually modern and well-equipped with amenities such as air conditioning, washing machines, and high-speed internet.
 Many expat homes and apartments also come with a balcony or terrace, providing a great view of the city.
-Expat homes and apartments in Japan are typically furnished with comfortable furniture and appliances, making it easy to settle in and feel at home," remarked one member in Japan.
+Expat homes and apartments in Japan are typically furnished with comfortable furniture and appliances, making it easy to settle in and feel at home," explained one expat living in Japan.

-"Typically in flats, houses are rather expensive an full of many small rooms, which for my taste is unpractical," explained one expat living in Tokyo, Japan.
+"Typically in flats, houses are rather expensive an full of many small rooms, which for my taste is unpractical," said one person in Tokyo.

 View More Answers